viktorlarsson/civic-api/README.md

 # VGR Vaccine Time Slots

 Integration with Västra Götalands Vaccine API using Javascript that will work in the browser and node.
+Read more about the project here https://vgrblogg.se/utveckling/2021/05/27/hjalp-vgr-testa-vart-api-med-oppna-vaccintider/ (in Swedish).

 ## setCredentials